 For example, if your children are napping and the au pair is the only adult in the home, that's considered on-duty time.
 The same applies if the parents are working late and the au pair is home while the kids are asleep.
 Driving the children to and from activities should also be included as on-duty hours.

-If ever you’re unsure about what constitutes on-duty versus off-duty time, check in with your Local Childcare Coordinator (LCC) or a Cultural Care staff member for guidance.
+If ever you're unsure about what constitutes on-duty versus off-duty time, check in with your Local Childcare Consultant (LCC) or a Cultural Care staff member for guidance.

 Plan for breaks, study time, and time off